munniomer/Secure-and-Private-AI-Scholarship-Challenge/munira_log.md

 ### Day 58: Aug 24, 2019
 1. Started reading chapter five of Deep Learning book by Ian Goodfellow as part of #sg_dl-goodfellows.

+### Day 59: Aug 25, 2019
+1. Continued reading chapter five of Deep Learning book by Ian Goodfellow as part of #sg_dl-goodfellows.